bobjuventus/promise/README.rst

 Promise.resolve(value)
 ^^^^^^^^^^^^^^^^^^^^^^

-Converts values and foreign promises into Promises/A+ promises.
+Converts values and foreign Promises into Promise/A+ Promises.
 If you pass it a value then it returns a Promise for that value.
-If you pass it something that is close to a promises (such as a jQuery attempt at a promises) it returns a Promise that takes on the state of ``value`` (rejected or fulfilled).
+If you pass it something that is close to a promise (such as a jQuery attempt at a promise) it returns a Promise that takes on the state of ``value`` (rejected or fulfilled).

 Promise.rejected(value)
 ^^^^^^^^^^^^^^^^^^^^^^^

-Returns a rejected promises with the given value.
+Returns a rejected promise with the given value.

 Promise.all(list)
 ^^^^^^^^^^^^^^^^^

-Returns a promises for a list.
-If it is called with a single argument then this returns a promises for a copy of that list with any promises replaced by their fulfilled values. e.g.
+Returns a Promise for a list.
+If it is called with a single argument then this returns a Promise for a copy of that list with any Promises replaced by their fulfilled values. e.g.

 .. code:: python